 I recall her curiosity and impatience at my unremitting despair following being dumped by a boy when I was 13.
 She was sympathetic to the pain of such an experience and allowed that there was nothing like a good, cleansing cry.
 It was the intensity and duration of it that proved problematic.
 My mother had about 15 minutes in mind, whereas I was planning to make a weekend out of it.
 I wondered which woman, my mother or my grandmother, was the preview of my future.
 My unspoken fear that increased with age was that I was destined to become my grandmother.

-This blog is excerpted from "The Legacy," by Martha Manning.
-The full version is available in the January/February 1997 issue, Uncommon Sense: Reviving Ophelia's Mary Pipher Helps Families Stay Sane in a Crazy World.
+This blog is adapted from the article, "The Legacy," by Martha Manning, from our January/February 1997 issue, Uncommon Sense: Reviving Ophelia's Mary Pipher Helps Families Stay Sane in a Crazy World.

 Tags: antidepressant | anxiety and depression | chronic depression | clinical depression | coping with depression | Couples & Family | curing depression | dealing with depression | depression | Depression & Grief | families | family | Children | generation | Parenting | parenting issues | parents | suicidal | suicide